Best Holidays for Solo Travellers

 You won’t just be seeing the sights, either – we’ve wrapped some really memorable experiences into the itinerary, including a choir performance in a cave monastery, tastings of Armenian brandy and Georgian wine, and a cooking class in Yerevan.

-Find even more mountain scenery on ‘Classic Nepal’.
+Find even more mountain scenery on 'Royal Palaces and Gardens of Bavaria'.

 Scenic Lake Orta: for dreamy views and evening aperitivi